 So, are Yorkies smart?
-How smart are they?
 Yorkshire Terriers are highly intelligent dogs.
 According to canine psychologist Stanley Coren, Yorkies are “above average” intelligent dogs.
-And for working and obedience intelligence, they’re ranked the 34th smartest dog breed out of 138 qualifying breeds.
+In fact, they’re ranked the 34th smartest dog breed out of 138 qualifying breeds.
 But their true intelligence comes from their ability to understand human emotions and communicate effectively.

 RECOMMENDED: List of 100 Smartest Dog Breeds

 How We Measure a Yorkie’s Intelligence

 As mentioned, there’s no denying that Yorkshire Terriers are overall a very intelligent breed.
 But just how exactly did the “experts” come to this conclusion?
 In other words, how are we able to measure the true dog intelligence of the Yorkie?

 The smartest dog breeds list was developed by famed pHD and canine psychologist, Stanley Coren.
 In his research, he coined the term “obedience & working intelligence,” which measured how quickly a dog learns command.
 It also measures how well they retain their training.

 Coren reached out to 199 North American obedience trial judges, who helped evaluate and rank dog breeds based on his criteria.
 This criteria measured obedience & working intelligence, which could be objectively ranked in a list of smartest dogs.

 The criteria that Coren used for his research was met with a lot of criticism, and rightfully so.
 And while it doesn’t tell the full story of measuring dog intelligence, we think it’s a great starting point.
 Here’s what his criteria was based on: